 Senior Lhasa Apsos (8+ years)

-Mental stimulation matters as much as physical exercise
+Mental stimulation matters just as much

 The risks of over-exercising your Lhasa Apso